acdh-oeaw/legalkraus-app/README.md

+#Projekt
+This is the Legalkraus project, implemented as VueJS Application.

-# install requirements
+# install dependencies

-cat requirements.txt | xargs npm install
+npm install

-# start app without docker
+# start app
 npm run serve